Chapter 11.12

 11.12.210 Industrial/commercial facility.

-“Industrial/commercial facility” means any public or private facility involved and/or used in either the production, manufacture, storage, transportation, distribution, exchange, or sale of goods and/or commodities, and any facility involved and/or used in providing professional and nonprofessional services.
-This category of facility includes, but is not limited to, any facility defined by a Standard Industrial Classification (SIC).
+“Industrial/commercial facility” means any facility involved and/or used in the production, manufacture, storage, transportation, distribution, exchange or sale of goods and/or commodities, and any facility involved and/or used in providing professional and nonprofessional services.
+This category of facilities includes, but is not limited to, any facility defined by either the Standard Industrial Classifications (SIC) or the North American Industry Classification System (NAICS).
+Facility ownership (federal, state, municipal, private) and profit motive of the facility are not factors in this definition.
 (Ord.
+853 § 2, 2013; Ord.
 709 § 1, 1998).

 11.12.215 Infiltration.